A burst pipe is a plumbing emergency that often occurs in Australian households.

 9. No Hot Water

-Turning on the hot water tap and only cold water coming out could indicate a burst pipe in your hot water system.
-In such a case, you’ll have to turn off your hot water service and take other steps to prevent water damage.
+If you turn on the hot tap and only get cold water, it might mean there’s a burst pipe in your hot water system.
+You’ll need to switch off the hot water service and take action to avoid damage.

 Immediate Actions To Take